-Illustrated in Figure 23 is a way to convert the output voltage of an ADT45/ADT50 sensor into a current to be transmitted down a long twisted-pair shielded cable to a ground referenced receiver.
+Illustrated in Figure 24 is a way to convert the output voltage of a TMP3x sensor into a current to be transmitted down a long twisted-pair shielded cable to a ground referenced receiver.
 The temperature sensors do not possess the capability of high output current operation; thus, a garden variety PNP transistor is used to boost the output current drive of the circuit.
 As shown in the table, the values of R2 and R3 were chosen to produce an arbitrary full-scale output current of 2 mA.
-Lower values for the full-scale current are not recommended because the minimumscale output current produced by the circuit could be contaminated by nearby ambient magnetic fields operating in the vicinity of the circuit/cable pair.
+Lower values for the full-scale current are not recommended for the minimum-scale output current produced by the circuit could be contaminated by nearby ambient magnetic fields operating in vicinity of the circuit/cable pair.
 Because of the use of an external transistor, the minimum recommended operating voltage for this circuit is +5 V. Note, to minimize the effects of EMI (or RFI) both the circuit's and the temperature sensor's supply pins are bypassed with good quality, ceramic capacitors.

-Figure 23.
+Figure 24.
 A Remote, Two-Wire Boosted Output Current Temperature Sensor

-A Temperature to 4 mA-20 mA Loop Transmitter
+A Temperature to 4-20 mA Loop Transmitter